...

 E. Confidentiality Matters

-1. Protect sensitive information: Limit access to sensitive details and evidence to authorized individuals like legal professionals or trusted support networks.
+1. Protect sensitive information: Limit access to sensitive details and evidence to authorized individuals, such as legal professionals or trusted support networks.

 2. Be mindful of online sharing: Avoid sharing potentially damaging or identifying information online unless necessary and done securely.